 If extremely muddy conditions exist, please recreate only on the Towers, Swan Johnson, and Southridge roads/trails (two tracks) to help protect single track trails from damage.
 Help keep your trails stay in good shape.
 If there is a muddy area, do not walk around it as this expands the trails.

 For Natural Resources events and activities, check out the Events Calendar.

 Weather conditions can change rapidly in backcountry areas, especially during fall and winter seasons.
 Dress in layers, carry extra clothing, and be prepared for windy and wintery weather.

 Backcountry camping is permitted at Horsetooth Mountain Open Space.
-There are three designated backcountry sites.
-Backcountry camping permits are available at the gate house, by calling our administrative office at (970) 679-4570 or by contacting ranger staff.
+There are three designated backcountry sites that can be accessed from the upper Horsetooth Mountain lot.
+Backcountry camping is on a first come, first served basis.
+There is an informational sign along with a sign in sheet near the gatehouse at the trailhead.
+You must sign in before you camp.
 This is low impact, leave no trace camping.
 Fires are not allowed.
 Camping stoves only.
 To contact a county ranger or for more information call (970) 679-4570.

 If people go around muddy areas, the trail widens and vegetation is trampled.
 A widened trail is very difficult and expensive to restore.
 When wet and muddy conditions exist, please stay on the Tower's trail or Southridge trail to help prevent trail damage.
 Thank you for helping to keep your open spaces beautiful!

 Horsetooth Rock Trail and Horsetooth Falls Trail are foot travel only due to the high use.

 Trail maintenance is an ongoing project at Horsetooth Mountain Open Space.
 All trails remain open, however, you may encounter workers during weekdays or select weekends.
 To assist with Larimer County's Adopt-a-Trail program, please call (970) 679-4552.